Intermittent Fasting and Morning Workouts

 What’s more, a growing number of data shows that morning workouts and intermittent fasting will not jeopardize muscle mass.
 Our experience corroborates that.

+We have been researching and self-experimenting with fasting since 2018.
 The goal of this article is to make intermittent fasting and morning workouts more straight-forward by tackling your concerns head-on.

 So, first things first, let’s talk about the number one myth regarding intermittent fasting and working out.